Forest Elf or Fairy Costume

 You can use glue for the ears but we chose not to because it worked well without and we didn’t want to risk getting her hair stuck in glue.

 And it was freezing that day for the first time.
 Go figure!!!
-It’s been ridiculously hot nonstop but when we have time to do this it ends up being wet and freezing cold.
+It’s been ridiculously hot nonstop but when we have time to do this it ends up being wet and cold.

 And I’m really really curious as to what and if you are dressing up or what your kids are dressing up as.
 Please do tell.
-(Also check out my 4 easy sensory-friendly Halloween costumes for kids that are struggling)

 Tschüß,